Comprehensive Reconnaissance Methodology and Tools for Bug Bounty Hunters

 - Rate Limiting: Add

-in HTTPX/Nuclei to avoid overwhelming targets. - Legality: Always stay within program scope—use
+-rate-limit 100in HTTPX/Nuclei to avoid overwhelming targets. - Legality: Always stay within program scope—use

-to route traffic through Burp. - Continuous Learning: Follow @Bugcrowd and HackerOne Hactivity for new techniques.
+-proxy http://localhost:8080to route traffic through Burp. - Continuous Learning: Follow @Bugcrowd and HackerOne Hactivity for new techniques.

 🚀 Final Thoughts